dotnet/docs-maui/docs/essentials/detect-shake.md

 ---
-title: "Xamarin.Essentials: Detect Shake"
+title: "Detect Shake"
-description: "The Accelerometer class in Xamarin.Essentials enables you to detect a shake movement of the device."
+description: "The Accelerometer class in Microsoft.Maui.Essentials enables you to detect a shake movement of the device." ms.date: 05/28/2019
-author: jamesmontemagno
-ms.author: jamont
-ms.date: 05/28/2019
-ms.custom: video
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: Detect Shake
+# Detect Shake

-The **[Accelerometer](accelerometer.md)** class lets you monitor the device's accelerometer sensor, which indicates the acceleration of the device in three-dimensional space.
+The `[Accelerometer](accelerometer.md)` class lets you monitor the device's accelerometer sensor, which indicates the acceleration of the device in three-dimensional space.
 Additionally, it enables you to register for events when the user shakes the device.

 ## Get started